Dominance Product and High-Dimensional Closest Pair under $L_\infty$: Abstract

 \section{Abstract}

-We give improved algorithmic time bounds for two fundamental problems, and establish a new complexity connection between them.
-The first is computing {\em dominance product}: given a set of $n$ points $p_1,\ldots, p_n$ in $\reals^d$, compute a matrix $D$, such that $D[i,j] = \bigl| \{k \mid p_i[k] \leq p_j[k]\} \bigr|$; this is the number of coordinates at which $p_j$ dominates $p_i$.
-Dominance product computation has often been applied in algorithm design over the last decade.

-The second problem is the $\linfty$ \CP{} in high dimensions: given a set $S$ of $n$ points in $\mathbb{R}^d$, find a pair of distinct points in $S$ at minimum distance under the $L_\infty$ metric.
-When $d$ is constant, there are efficient algorithms that solve this problem, and fast approximate solutions are known for general $d$.
+Given a set $S$ of $n$ points in $\mathbb{R}^d$, the \CP{} problem is to find a pair of distinct points in $S$ at minimum distance.
+When $d$ is constant, there are efficient algorithms that solve this problem, and fast approximate solutions for general $d$.
 However, obtaining an {\em exact} solution in very high dimensions seems to be much less understood.
-We significantly simplify and improve previous results, showing that the problem can be solved by a deterministic {\em strongly-polynomial} algorithm that runs in $O(DP(n,d)\log n)$ time, where $DP(n,d)$ is the time bound for computing the dominance product for $n$ points in $\reals^d$.
-For {\em integer} coordinates from some interval $[-M, M]$, and for $d=n^r$ for some $r > 0 $, we obtain an algorithm that runs in $\tilde{O}\left(\min\{Mn^{\omega(1,r,1)},\, DP(n,d)\}\right)$ time\footnote{The $\tilde{O}(\cdot)$ notation hides poly-logarithmic factors.}, where $\omega(1,r,1)$ is the exponent of multiplying an $n \times n^r$ matrix by an $n^r \times n$ matrix.
+We consider the high-dimensional $\linfty$ \CP{} problem, where $d=n^r$ for some $r > 0$, and the underlying metric is $L_\infty$.